 - Cultural and experiential differences in intuitive biological thought

-We group people into categories all the time: male/female, Christian/Jewish, Democrat/Republican.
-We investigate how we organize this conceptual knowledge about people, and how our conceptual structure influences the assumptions that we make about people based on category influence.
-We are particularly interested in the circumstances under which these beliefs about social category member develop or change, and how our beliefs about social groups could influence our social lives.
+Another part of our current work focuses on how people organize their conceptual knowledge about social groups, and how that influences the assumptions we make about individuals.
+We are particularly interested in the circumstances under which these essentialist beliefs develop or change, as well as their meaning and consequences in our social lives.

 Some of the social categories we are interested in include the following:

 A new trend of the ongoing research in the CORE lab is to investigate how people reason about abstract concepts (such as emotion, crime, disorders, etc.) and other topics of interest.
 In this line of research, we ask to what extent intuitive thinking varies as a function of expertise and personal experience, and how intuitive thinking applies to various contexts such as emotion regulation, criminal court decision-making, and clinical diagnosis.

 Some of the abstract concepts we study are as follows:

 - Morality/ Crime